neallester/danake-sw/README.md

 * Data structures which independently save and retrieve small portions of models featuring complex object graphs
 * Model objects only need to implement the Codable interface; application developers will work with a standard wrapper (Entity<T>) around the model objects.
 * Asynchronous and synchronous operations with thread safety designed in to normal usage patterns
-* Data updates are collected into batches which are submitted automatically when they go out of scope (or manually by the application developer) with a design which prevents developers from accidently making data changes which aren’t captured in a batch.
+* Data updates are collected into batches which are submitted or manually by the application developer with a design which prevents developers from accidently making data changes which aren’t captured in a batch.
 * Database writes are eventually consistent
 * Adapter architecture for supporting multiple backend databases.
 * Mongo DB and in-memory (test mock) adapters